Introduction to Azure Storage

 1. Front End Layer

-This comprises servers, which are stateless.
-The main responsibility of these servers is to serve the incoming request by doing looking up Account Name and authorizing the requests.
+This comprises servers that are stateless.
+The main responsibility of these servers is to serve the incoming request by looking up Account Name and authorizing the requests.
 Its responsibilities also include forwarding the request to relevant servers.
-Apart from these tasks this layer also helps in caching the data.
+Apart from these tasks, this layer also helps in caching the data.

 2. Partition Layer